IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 ## Training Data and Data Conditions

-**We follow similar data conditions as in the offline track (see [here](https://iwslt.org/2026/offline#training-data-and-data-conditions)).
-Additionally, for the constrained submission we require the system to be runnable on a single H100 with 80GB of memory.**
+**We follow the same data conditions as in the offline track (see [here](https://iwslt.org/2026/offline#training-data-and-data-conditions)).
+Additionally, for the Docker submission, we require the system to be runnable on a single H100 with 80GB of memory.**

 <!-- Details description of the data and links to download -->
 The data condition for this task is "constrained with large language models (LLMs)".